moq-wg/moq-transport/draft-lcurley-moq-transport.md

 The sender MAY cancel streams in response to congestion.
 This can be useful when the sender does not support stream prioritization.

-## Relays
-MoQTransport encodes the delivery information for a stream via OBJECT headers ({{message-object}}).

-A relay SHOULD prioritize streams ({{prioritization}}) based on the send order.

-## Congestion Control
-As covered in the motivation section ({{motivation}}), the ability to prioritize or cancel streams is a form of congestion response.
-It's equally important to detect congestion via congestion control, which is handled in the QUIC layer {{QUIC-RECOVERY}}.

-Bufferbloat occurs when routers queue packets for too long instead of dropping the packet, and can introduce significant latency.
-This latency significantly reduces the ability for the application to prioritize or drop content in response to congestion.
-Senders SHOULD use a congestion control algorithm that reduces this bufferbloat (ex. {{BBR}}).
-It is NOT RECOMMENDED to use a loss-based algorithm (ex. {{NewReno}}) unless the network fully supports ECN.

-Live content is typically application-limited, which means that the encoder is the limiting factor and not the network.
-Most TCP congestion control algorithms will only increase the congestion window if it is full, limiting the upwards mobility when application-limited.
-Senders SHOULD use a congestion control algorithm that is designed for application-limited flows (ex.
-GCC).
-Senders MAY periodically pad the connection with QUIC PING frames to fill the congestion window.

-TODO: update this section to refer to {{priority-congestion}}

 ## Termination
 The transport session can be terminated at any point.